g-nie/cacao-nib/MVP.md

 ## What this proves

-By the end you can run `cacao-nib check foo.py` and have a Python-authored rule, dispatched from Rust, flag `eval(...)` calls.
+By the end you can run `nib check foo.py` and have a Python-authored rule, dispatched from Rust, flag `eval(...)` calls.
 Every architectural decision is exercised — the wrappers, the dispatcher, the FFI boundary, the diagnostic flow.
 Everything else is filling in this skeleton.

 ## The natural next milestone (not MVP, but the obvious follow-up)